2018 • 08 • 22

 In the same way, the Philippines is also one of the countries that citizens and tourists in Thailand can easily access.
 Although both countries have similar geographical features like sandy coves and beautiful beach destinations, the Philippines still has plenty to offer.
 Of course, this accessibility is also very convenient for those who are flying for business and trade-related purposes.

 Philippine Airlines, the country’s flag carrier and the first and only Skytrax-certified 4-Star airline in the Philippines, has an impressive track record in serving the Philippine-Thailand route.
 Its wide-body aircraft, Airbus A330, is one of those aircraft connecting the Philippines to Thailand, flying daily to Bangkok from Manila and Cebu.

 PAL’s perennial pursuit of excellence has always been about providing wholehearted service and convenience to its customers.
-The twin-aisle aircraft, Airbus A330, offers tri-class experience to its passengers, giving them additional seat class option.
+The twin-aisle aircraft, Airbus A330, offers a tri-class experience to its passengers, giving them an additional seat class option.

 WHAT'S IN THIS GUIDE?

 What does Tri-Class Experience Mean?

 Instead of the usual Economy Class and Business Class, Airbus A330 has an additional seat class option — Premium Economy Class.
 It’s basically a hybrid of Economy Class and Business Class.

 The enhanced Business Class Seat provides a spacious personal area, direct aisle access, adjustable air cushion system, lumbar massage, a seat that can transform into a 78-inch long fully-flat bed, and 18.5-inch myPAL eSuite personal TV/screen.
 Patrons of this seat class also enjoy separate priority check-in counter, Mabuhay Lounge access, a full-course in-flight meal, and a 40kg baggage allowance.